The Cooler Company are Heat Pump Experts

 Because your heat pump will be used all year, it must be maintained rigorously.
 That means routine checkups of all filters, both disposable and permanent.
 With regular maintenance, you can expect your heat pump to provide comfortable indoor temperatures for years to come with minimal repairs necessary.

 If repairs are necessary, however, we offer a full range of services to quickly get your system back in working order.
 From duct patching and repair to replacement of parts in your heat pump, we strive to get your system back online in no time.

 Geothermal Heat Pumps

 Traditional heat pumps work using the heat in the air.
-However, a geothermal heat pump offers the same benefits of a standard model with a more reliable energy source – the earth.
+However, a geothermal heat pump offers the same benefits as a standard model with a more reliable energy source – the earth.
 Because the ground beneath your home is filled with warmth, the water circulating through a geothermal heat pump system is more reliable, even during the coldest months of winter.
-And a geothermal heat pump will offer similar cooling benefits during the hottest days of summer, when the temperature below ground is colder than above.
+And a geothermal heat pump will offer similar cooling benefits during the hottest days of summer when the temperature below ground is colder than above.

 If a heat pump sounds like a good fit for your home or if you already have one and need routine maintenance or repairs performed, call the Cooler Company today.
 Our Denver area heat pump experts can help you determine which heat pump is best suited for your home or, if you already have a system, they can provide professional maintenance and repair services as they’re needed.